Hypersurface models

 • a (covered) scheme.

 [Often, one also wishes to obtain information about a hypersurface model without explicitly specifying the base space.
-Also for this application, we provide support.]
+For this, please use our tune function, described in the methods section below.]

 Finally, we provide support for some standard constructions.